 Or choose the Advantage account to earn some interest.
 This account earns a variable interest rate and waives fees if you maintain a minimum balance of $1,000 or if you have at least $10,000 on deposit at Chemical Bank.

 Choose the Classic account for no fees, plus a little interest.
 The Classic and Community savings account both waive fees for balances over $300, but the Classic account pays you a market-based interest rate for any balance over $0.

 Or choose the Holiday Club to save for something big.
 Holiday club or Christmas club accounts were once a popular savings vehicle for people who wanted to save a little bit at a time for a big expense.

 Consider Chemical Bank if you have loans from med school.
 Among other products, Chemical Bank offers mortgages for doctors, chiropractors, dentists, and veterinarians, with 100% financing and no private mortgage insurance.

 Don't rule it out if you're a first-time homebuyer.
 Chemical Bank also offers several federally-backed first-time homebuyer programs, and it offers pre-qualification for homebuyers.

-other types of personal loans but doesn't share the rates for those on its website.
+Do consider Chemical Bank for an auto or consumer loan.
+Chemical Bank offers pretty decent rates on home equity loans and auto loans.
+Chemical Bank offers other types of personal loans but doesn't share the rates for those on its website.

 Look elsewhere for a rewards card.
 Chemical Bank's Complete Rewards card earns 1% back on all purchases, carries a 0% intro APR for six months, and offers 2,500 bonus points if you make a purchase in the first three months.

 Worth a look if you're a small business owner.
 The U.S. Small Business Administration named Chemical Bank the Michigan Community Lender of the Year in 2016.